Sunken Meadow State Parkway: History

 The Sunken Meadow State Parkway was considered as one part of three spurs of the Sagtikos State Parkway, which bridged the eastern gap of the Long Island parkway system.
 Then designated the Sunken Meadow Spur, the route was to connect the Northern State and Sagtikos to Sunken Meadow State Park.
-The Sagtikos State Parkway opened on September 29, 1952 with provisions for the Sunken Meadow State.
+The Sagtikos State Parkway opened on September 29, 1952, with provisions for the Sunken Meadow State.
 Originally when the park opened, an entrance was placed on a remote section of NY 25A in Fort Salonga.

 Slated with a 1956 completion date, the first 2 mi from the Northern State to NY 25 (Jericho Turnpike) opened on November 29, 1954, with the landscaping at NY 25 incomplete.
 The LISPC believed that Sunken Meadow State Park, when the parkway was finished, was to become the second-most used park on Long Island, behind Jones Beach State Park.
 On April 1, 1957, the Long Island Parks Commission opened the full alignment of the Sunken Meadow State Parkway to traffic, after an $11 million (1957 USD) construction project on the 7 mi.

 With the opening of the new parkway, the Long Island Parks Commission expanded Sunken Meadow State Park to handle the additional traffic.
 The commission added four new parking lots, which brought capacity on the parkway from 3,000 vehicles to 7,500 vehicles.
 A new overlook was constructed, which also had the capacity for 1,250 more vehicles.
 A new cafeteria, extensions of the then-2000 ft boardwalk another 1700 ft, along with other new facilities valued at $1 million (1957 USD) were also constructed.
 These expansions brought the size of Sunken Meadow State Park to 1020 acres with 11700 ft of beachfront.

-From 1997–2001, engineers worked on a $6.5 million (2001 USD) study that would expand Long Island's transportation system by 2020.
+From 1997 to 2001, engineers worked on a $6.5 million (2001 USD) study that would expand Long Island's transportation system by 2020.
 Included within the plan was 130 mi of road widening, which included the Sunken Meadow State Parkway from the Northern State to NY 454.
 These proposals would give the Sunken Meadow a restricted-access lane for buses and carpooling drivers, part of a 60 mi long system on Long Island.